The cannabidiol, better known as CBD, is a natural substance derived from the hemp (or cannabis) plant, like THC (tetrahydrocannabinol).

 Another study reaches the same conclusion for musculoskeletal pain.

-But these studies have their limitations and I think that new, larger-scale work is necessary to confirm these benefits.
+But these studies have their limitations, and I think that further, larger-scale work is needed to confirm these benefits.

-There are also scientific studies that have recently claimed the ineffectiveness of these products.
+There are also recent scientific studies that claim these products are ineffective.

 How to use CBD for pain